 Of course, you have to be thoroughly educated in the ways of the Lord.
 You have to be well informed.
 You must study; you must become qualified.
 You must not make up your own theology from your limited understanding.
-You must learn and obtain discernment from an experienced priest.
+You must learn procedures of discernment from experienced spiritual directors.
 You have to choose the right words at the right moment.
 You have to be tactful, discreet, wise and loving.

 You have to pray for guidance and help from the Holy Spirit.
 Jesus said: “If you love me, keep my commands.
 And I will ask the Father, and he will give you another advocate to help you and be with you forever – the Spirit of truth.”
 (Jn 14:15–17, NIV)